Cell theory

 In biology, cell theory is a scientific theory first formulated in the mid-nineteenth century, that living organisms are made up of cells, that they are the basic structural/organizational unit of all organisms, and that all cells come from pre-existing cells.
-Cells are the basic unit of structure in all organisms and also the basic unit of reproduction.
+Cells are the basic unit of structure in all living organisms and also the basic unit of reproduction.

-The three tenets of the cell theory are: